 Let’s get right to it:

 Productivity tools for designers and WordPress users to improve your workflow

-While the list below is far from complete (I actually want to hear your tips at the end), it does provide a good foundation.
+While the list below is far from complete (I actually want to hear your tips at the end), it does provide a good foundation for everyone who wants to build a website.
 Pick what appeals to you and disregard what doesn’t.
 That way you will find the right tools for yourself.

 Especially as a freelance web designer, your time is quite literally money.
 Since many designers work with fixed project fees, the quicker you can finish, the better your hourly rate will be.

 To figure out which of your clients are the most lucrative or simply how you spend your time, Toggl is your best friend.
 It’s an awesome time tracking tool with a pleasant user interface that’s free to use for the basic version.